 To make it clear why injections with Botox differ from dermal fillers, we should explain what every remedy is and how it actually works.
 Let’s start with Botox.

 Botox is a brand name for botulinum toxin type A product, produced by a special cluster of bacteria.
 Do not get scared of the word “toxin” as the modern version of this drug includes in its composition a highly purified and deluded substance that has a superficial effect.
 Actually, it is one of the most clinically tested drugs, as the realm of Botox application is extremely wide.
 Except for eliminating wrinkles, Botox suppliers provide this remedy for treating migraines, hyperhidrosis, cervical dystonia, blepharospasm, overactive bladder, cerebral palsy, and so on.
+You can buy botox at our website.
 Nowadays, there are experimental usages of Botox to improve a gummy smile, lift breasts, and fight a range of problems with the penis.
 In this article, we will discuss just its cosmetic application to eliminate wrinkles.

 So, how does it work?
 Botulinum toxin in Botox strikes the nerve endings of the facial muscles, making them insensitive and unable to contract.
 When the tension in the tissues decreases, the muscles relax, and the wrinkle smooths out.
 It is essential to indicate that we are talking just about mimic wrinkles, caused as a result of active facial expressions, when the muscles constantly contract, forming creases on the skin.